Elections in Islamabad

 Elections in Islamabad are conducted by the Election Commission of Pakistan.
 Islamabad is the only Federal Territory of Pakistan which is not part of any Province.
 Islamabad is administered by the Metropolitan Corporation of Islamabad.
 Islamabad is Represented by 3 MNA's in National Assembly and 4 Senators which include one technocrat/Ulema and one Woman.

-Political Parties
+Political parties

-Pakistan Tehreek-e-Insaf (PTI), Pakistan Muslim League Nawaz (PML-N) are main political parties in Islamabad.
-Jamat-e-Islami (JI) and Pakistan People's Party (PPP) also has minor support in the Territory.
+Pakistan Tehreek-e-Insaf (PTI), Pakistan Muslim League Nawaz (PML-N) are the main political parties in Islamabad.
+Jamat-e-Islami (JI) and Pakistan People's Party (PPP) also have minor support in the Territory.

-General Elections
+General elections

 From 1977 to 1997 Islamabad was represented in the National Assembly of Pakistan by one Constituency NA-35 Islamabad.
 From 2002 to 2013 Islamabad had 2 National Assembly constituencies NA-48 Islamabad-I and NA-49 Islamabad-II.
 From 2018 onward Islamabad is represented by 3 National Assembly Constituencies NA-52 Islamabad-I, NA-53 Islamabad-II, NA-54 Islamabad-III.
-Below table shows winners of each constituency:
+The below table shows the winners of each constituency: